Berber Revolt: Syrians in Al-Andalus

-A civil war was not short in happening.
+A civil war was not short in occurring.
 Rallied by Qatan and Umayya, the sons of the late Fihrid governor, Andalusian Arabs took up arms against the Syrian junds.
 The Syrians delivered a decisive defeat upon the Andalusian at the Battle of Aqua Portora outside of Córdoba in August 742, but Balj ibn Bishr was mortally wounded in the field.
-Command of the Syrian armies devolved to Thalaba ibn Salama al-Amili, and for the next few months, the Syrians remained bunkered down, while the Andalusians (soon joined by what remained of the Berber rebels), assembled in Mérida.
+Command of the Syrian armies devolved to Tha'laba ibn Salama al-Amili, and for the next few months, the Syrians remained bunkered down, while the Andalusians (soon joined by what remained of the Berber rebels), assembled in Mérida.

 Much of the next few months was spent in an internecine Arab civil war, the Berber question relegated to a secondary concern.
-Eventually, tiring of war, the parties appealed to the Ifriqiyan emir Handhala ibn Safwan al-Kalbi to resolve the matter.
-Handhala dispatched his cousin Abu al-Khattar ibn Darar al-Kalbi as the new governor for al-Andalus.
+Eventually, tiring of war, the parties appealed to the Ifriqiyan emir Hanzala ibn Safwan al-Kalbi to resolve the matter.
+Hanzala dispatched his cousin Abu'l-Khattar al-Husam ibn Darar al-Kalbi as the new governor for al-Andalus.
 Abu al-Khattar arrived in May 743 and immediately set about restoring peace in Al-Andalus, liberating prisoners (Arab and Berber) and figuring a resolution to the displaced Syrian troops.
-He decided to distribute the various Syrian junds across Al-Andalus, carving out regimental fiefs in hitherto thinly-held areas: the Damascus jund was established in Elvira (Granada), the Jordan jund in Rayyu (Málaga and Archidona), the Palestine jund in Medina-Sidonia and Jerez, the Emesa (Hims) jund in Seville and Niebla and the Qinnasrin jund in Jaén.
+He decided to distribute the various Syrian junds across Al-Andalus, carving out regimental fiefs in hitherto thinly-held areas: the Damascus jund was established in Elvira (Granada), the Jordan jund in Rayyu (Málaga and Archidona), the Palestine jund in Medina-Sidonia and Jerez, the Emesa (Homs) jund in Seville and Niebla and the Qinnasrin jund in Jaén.
 The Egypt jund was divided between Beja (Algarve) in the west and Tudmir (Murcia) in the east.
 (Al-Maqqari refers to an additional jund from Wasit (Iraq) that was settled in Cabra, but this jund is not recorded in other sources).
 The Syrian junds were allocated a third of the tax revenues collected in their regions, and given responsibilities of tax-collection and military service to the Andalusian governor.

 The arrival of the Syrian junds would have tremendous implications for subsequent Andalusian history.
-They substantially increased the Arab element on the Iberian peninsula, and, as such, were instrumental in deepening the Muslim hold on the south, what would become the heart of al-Andalus.
+They substantially increased the Arab element on the Iberian Peninsula, and, as such, were instrumental in deepening the Muslim hold on the south, what would become the heart of al-Andalus.
 But they also brought trouble.
 Unwilling to be governed, the Syrian junds carried on an existence of autonomous feudal anarchy, severely destabilizing the power of the governor of al-Andalus.